 According to the report, last year’s equipment and software investments ended strong, “expanding 7.4% in the fourth quarter and 8.1% rate on the year.”
-This is the best annual performance rate since 2012.
-The equipment finance industry appears to be off to a slow start this year, but the expectation is that most equipment verticals should show positive growth by the end of 2019
+This is the best annual economy performance rate since 2012.
+The equipment finance industry appears to be off to a slow start this year, but the expectation is that most equipment verticals should show positive growth by the end of 2019.

 Here is how the Economic Outlook Report summarizes the next 3-6 months (taken directly from the report):